savoirfairelinux/cqfd/README.md

 * `$name`: The `name` variable in the `[project]` section of your `.cqfdrc`.
 * `$hash`: A hash of the local Dockerfile.

+### Docker image cleaning

+Since the images built by cqfd have a predictable name, and are produced in great quantity, it is possible to free disk space by cleaning those images:

+  cqfd_docker="${CQFD_DOCKER:-docker}"
+  $cqfd_docker rmi $($cqfd_docker images "cqfd_*" -q)

+You can add `-f` to the last command to force removal of all images.

 ### The [build] section

 #### `cqfd run`